-How Google choses which version of duplicate content should be shown?
+How Google chooses which version of duplicate content should be shown?

-As I mentioned, in the case of multiple URLs with duplicated content, Google will choose one URLs and filter all the others in the search results.
-How Google choses which URL to show?
+As I mentioned, in the case of multiple URLs with duplicated content, Google will choose one URL and filter all the others in the search results.
+How Google chooses which URL to show?

 Google tries to determine the original source of the duplicated content and display that one in the SERPs.
 How’s that done?